Apostle Junia: To Make Disciples with a Carrot or a Stick?

 Two Ways to Try to Make Disciples

-1) The hammer means destroying idols and pagan temples, disrespecting indigenous religions, and changing national laws to force conversion and uniformity.
-The church, especially during the rise of colonial powers, has a history of using the hammer.
-The it the threat of eternal torment if you don't obey the church.
-The hammer was famously used during the Crusades and the Spanish Inquisition.
-The hammer is also seen in any nation that requires residents to conform to the government's religious views.
+1) The stick, like a hammer, means destroying idols and pagan temples, disrespecting indigenous religions, and changing national laws to force conversion and uniformity.
+The stick is seen today in any nation that requires residents to conform to the government's religious views.
+The church, especially when united with the power of the state, has a history of using the stick.

-2) The carrot means treating others as you would like to be treated, loving others as you love yourself, showing love, planting seeds, and leaving it up to God to water and grow faith in people.
+2) The carrot means treating others as you would like to be treated, loving others as you love yourself, planting seeds, and leaving it up to God to grow faith in people.
 It means accepting plurality.
 The gospel accounts show Jesus offering healing and hope, freedom and love.
-Jesus makes disciples with the carrot.
+Jesus made disciples with the carrot.

 What about Junia?

-In writing my historical fiction about Junia, I needed to decide if she was going to use the hammer or the carrot on her first apostolic journey.
+In writing my historical fiction about Junia, I needed to decide whether she would use the stick or the carrot on her first apostolic journey.

 Junia is named in Romans 16:7 as an apostle in Christ earlier than Paul.
 He used his Hebrew name (Saul) in Judea and his Latin name (Paul) in Gentile areas.
 The Latin name Junia may refer to the same person as the Hebrew name Joanna, the Galilean disciple and patron.
 Today's scholars largely agree with our church fathers in acknowledging that Junia was a female.
 I discuss Junia as a female apostle here.
 That article reviews some of the places she may have gone on her fictional journey to Colossae, Laodicea, Hierapolis, Philadelphia, Sardis, and Smyrna.